Dry + Lush

 Lonicera involucrata on the left is our native twinberry, a multi-stemmed deciduous shrub.
 While it doesn't have a tropical vibe, it does stay dark green with clean, good foliage all season long with no summer water once established.
 As a bonus, the birds and bees love this one.

 If you're not in a cold pocket, figs can add so much to both the edible and ornamental landscape.
 Their large leaves are lush and the fruit, if perfectly ripe, is divine.
-This is Ficus 'Petite Negra', a perfectly dwarf fig that fits well into a variety of garden styles.
+This is Ficus 'Petite Negra', a wonderfully dwarf fig that fits well into a variety of garden styles.
 It is even good in a container.
 There are a lot of great introductions out there for better cold hardiness, so check with your local nurseries for suitable choices.

 Quercus hypoleucoides - silver oak, while it does have the silver vibe, I want to add evergreen oaks here because they are, for the most part, very drought adapted and species with green leaves can be a good choice for the dry lush garden.
 At Cistus Nursery we grow so many, be sure to check our website.